-Validation reference Document Policy driver Types of application that need this information What information is required and where to look for more advice Further advice Staffordshire County Council Highways: 0300 111 8000 / highways@staffordshire.gov.uk Department for Transport: www.gov.uk/government/organisations/department-for-transport Department for Transport Good Practice Guidelines: Delivering Travel Plans Through the Planning Process (April 2009).
+Validation reference Document Policy driver Types of application that need this information What information is required and where to look for more advice Staffordshire County Council Highways: 0300 111 8000 / highways@staffordshire.gov.uk Department for Transport: www.gov.uk/government/organisations/department-for-transport Department for Transport Good Practice Guidelines: Delivering Travel Plans Through the Planning Process (April 2009).
 Department for Transport: Making Residential Travel Plans Work (2007) 37.
 Tree survey / assessment NPPF: Paragraph 187 Any site where there are trees which are the subject of a Tree Preservation Order on, or overhanging, the site Any application where there are trees or hedgerows on the application site, or on land adjacent to it (including street trees) which could be affected by or Information must be provided that details which trees are to be retained and how they will be protected during construction works Full guidance on the survey information, tree protection plan, method statement and other information which should be provided with an application is set out in the current British Standard 5837 'Trees in relation to design, demolition and construction - Recommendations'.
 Using the methodology set out in the British Standard will help to ensure that development is suitably integrated with trees and that potential conflicts are avoided The information should be prepared by a suitably qualified and experienced arboriculturist Where any survey is more than two years old, an addendum report or further survey will be required.
+Further advice

 Validation reference Document Policy driver Types of application that need this information What information is required and where to look for more advice influence the development.
-Further advice development.
 Stafford Borough Council Tree Officer: 01785 619 000 38.
-Ventilation and extraction statement Noise Policy Statement for England March 2010 NPPF: Paragraph 187, 198 PSB: Policy N1 All applications for the use of premises for the following purposes: Restaurants and cafes - use for the sale of food and drink for consumption on the premises (use class E).
-The statement for the method of ventilation / extraction must include: Elevations to show the position, location, and height of any external equipment Proposed external finishes and fixings Manufacturers specifications, including maintenance requirements Silencing arrangements Means of vibration isolation Extraction fan acoustic performance, including noise emissions of sound power, and sound pressure levels, and narrow band and / or one third octave band frequency spectra Drinking establishments - use for the sale of alcoholic drink for consumption on the premises (sui generis).
-Hot food takeaways - use for the sale of hot food for Predicted odour and / or particulate concentration Further advice Stafford Borough Council Environmental and Health Services: 01785 619 402 Guidance on the Control of Odour and Noise from Commercial Kitchen Exhaust Systems (DEFRA) January 2005 amended 05/09/2018 by update to the 2004 report prepared by NETCEN for the Department for Environment, Food and Rural Affairs
+Ventilation and extraction statement Noise Policy Statement for England March 2010 NPPF: Paragraph 187, 198 PSB: Policy N1 All applications for the use of premises for the following purposes: • Restaurants and cafes - use for the sale of food and drink for consumption on the premises (use class E). • Drinking establishmen ts - use for the sale of alcoholic drink for consumption on the premises (sui generis).
+The statement for the method of ventilation / extraction must include: Elevations to show the position, location, and height of any external equipment Proposed external finishes and fixings Manufacturers specifications, including maintenance requirements Silencing arrangements Means of vibration isolation Extraction fan acoustic performance, including noise emissions of sound power, and sound pressure levels, and narrow band and / or one third octave band frequency spectra Predicted odour and / or particulate concentration Further advice Stafford Borough Council Environmental and Health Services: 01785 619 402 Guidance on the Control of Odour and Noise from Commercial Kitchen Exhaust Systems (DEFRA) January 2005 amended 05/09/2018 by update to the 2004 report prepared by NETCEN for the Department for Environment, Food and Rural Affairs